j-hw-wong/SWEPT/README.md

 # Simulator for WEak Lensing Power spectrum Tomography (SWEPT)

-Welcome to the SWEPT This code is set up to do three components of a 3x2pt cosmological analysis that can be executed individually or consecutively:
+Welcome to SWEPT.
+This code is set up to do three components of a 3x2pt cosmological analysis that can be executed individually or consecutively:

 1) The generation of a set of mock galaxy catalogues that simulate the observation of a next gen-like weak lensing